sciZer0/7/c/README.md

 > **Organism is any system that can do Work.**

-In my opinion, in the most general sense,
+The New Definition of Work in the most general sense is:

-> **Work is any activity of Organism that is spending Energy (some resource).**
+> **Work is any activity of Organism that is spending Energy (resource).**

 In other words,

-Work is any activity that is spending Energy (some resource).
+Work is any activity that is spending Energy (resource).

 On the other hand,